krotik/eliasdb/doc/elias_db_design.md

 Using these specs it is possible to traverse the graph from one node to another.
 The specs are also called traversal specs since they describe a traversal from one node to another.
 Each end has furthermore a cascading flag attribute.
 If the flag is set then all delete operations on the end will be cascaded to the other end.

-The GraphManager object stores its data in a GraphStorage which is implemented as a DiskGraphStorage using a StorageManager and as a MemoryGraphStorage using just memory storage.
+The GraphManager object stores its data in a graphstorage.Storage which is implemented as a DiskGraphStorage using a StorageManager and as a MemoryGraphStorage using just memory storage.

 To further facilitate data segregation nodes and edges can be stored in different "partitions" of the database.
 By default the GraphManager will also maintain a full text search index which contains all data stored in the graph database.
 It is possible to search nodes by word, phrase or direct match.